nsgbs/zenmonitor3/README.md

-# Zen monitor
+# Zenmonitor3
-Zen monitor is monitoring software for AMD Zen-based CPUs.
+Zenmonitor3 is monitoring software for AMD Zen-based CPUs.

 It can monitor these values:
  - CPU Temperature